Spanish Gin Tonic

 How to Garnish a Classic Gin and Tonic

 I like to serve my gin tonics in the style of a Spanish Gin tonic.
-In a large wine glass or ballon glass with the following garnishes for flavor.
+In a large wine glass or balloon glass with the following garnishes for flavor.
 Sometimes I will have a gin tonic station set up for guests with all the different add ins so that they can build their own cocktail.

 - Fresh Fruit/Citus add ins: lemon, lime, grapefruit, yuzu, tangerine, kumquat, etc in slices wedges, or wheels.
 Orange or lemon twist is also welcome.
 Peaches and berries are also some fun add ins too.
 Dehydrated and candied fruit or citrus peel can also be added.